sonic-pi-net/sonic-pi/etc/doc/tutorial/A.18-additive-synthesis.md

 If we detune our square waves by 0.7 notes we hear something that perhaps doesn't sound in tune or correct - a 'bad' note.
-However, as we move closer to 0 it will sound less and less out of tune as the pitch of two waves gets closer and more similar.
+However, as we move closer to 0 it will sound less and less out of tune as the pitches of the two waves get closer and more similar.
 Try it for yourself!
 Change the `detune:` opt value from `0.7` to `0.5` and listen to the new sound.
 Try `0.2`, `0.1`, `0.05`, `0`.
 Each time you change the value, take a listen and see if you can hear how the sound is changing.
-Notice that low detune values such as `0.1` produce a really nice 'thick' sound, with both slightly different pitchs interacting with each other in interesting, often surprising, ways.
+Notice that low detune values such as `0.1` produce a really nice 'thick' sound, with both slightly different pitches interacting with each other in interesting, often surprising, ways.

 Some of the built-in synths already include a detune option that do exactly this in one synth.
 Try playing with the `detune:` opt of